MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 - Detach the standard mirror's frame from the head coil, if it is placed there.
 - Take the infrared mirror out of the «fMRI usage» box.
 It should be always protected by a mask unless in use.
-!!! warning "This infrared mirror is the most delicate part, because the morror cannot be replaced nor cleaned.
+!!! warning "This infrared mirror is the most delicate part, because the mirror cannot be replaced nor cleaned.
 This mirror is EXTREMELY EXPENSIVE."
 ![ir-mirror](../../assets/debi_protocol/selected/12-e-infered-mirror.png){: style="width: 80%;display: block; margin: 0 auto;"}

 - Get two gloves (e.g., from the box hanging at the entrance of the scanner room)